simonsouter/augmented-cognition/insights.md

 # 🧠 Foundational Insights of the Augmented Cognition Project

 ## 🧭 Overview
-This document summarises the **core conceptual insights** that emerged from the *Augmented Cognition* project — the principles, mechanisms, and models that define how human–LLM interaction can function as a disciplined process of conceptual amplification.
+This document summarises the **core conceptual insights** that form the foundation of this *Augmented Cognition* project — the principles, mechanisms, and models that define how human–LLM interaction can function as a disciplined process of conceptual amplification.

 It captures the stable architecture of understanding built across all inquiry threads, organised into five foundational domains: